Liubsyy/JarEditor/README.md

 JarEditor is an IDEA plugin that can modify the files in JAR directly without decompression, including class and resource files.

+## Features
+- Edit class files in JAR directly and compile them without decompression
+- Can choose to compile the version of the target class
+- Edit resources files in JAR directly without decompression

 ## Quick start